Volume # 0

 A Plea for Genuine Prayer

 Some years ago, I attended services in a large, impressive-looking synagogue in a New York suburb.
 But while the actual building was quite magnificent, the congregants’ decorum was appalling.
-During davening, people were conversing fairly loudly with their neighbors, with apparently no consideration for those who had, in fact, come to shul to pray.
-Several […]
+During davening, people were conversing fairly loudly with their neighbors, with apparently no consideration for those who had, in fact, come to shul to pray. […]

 The Diminutive Giant: A Tribute to Rabbi Jacob Kret (1909-2007)